Which place is cheaper, Chicago or Charlotte?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to Charlotte as well as Chicago.
 Also, the beaches, the city activities, the music scene, and the family-friendly experiences are the main draw to Chicago this time of year.

 Charlotte is around the same temperature as Chicago in the summer.
-The temperature in Charlotte is usually 81°F (27°C) in July, and Chicago stays around 77°F (25°C).
+The daily temperature in Charlotte averages around 81°F (27°C) in July, and Chicago fluctuates around 77°F (25°C).

 The sun comes out a lot this time of the year in Chicago.
 People are often attracted to the plentiful sunshine in Charlotte this time of the year.
 In the summer, Charlotte often gets less sunshine than Chicago.
 Charlotte gets 289 hours of sunny skies this time of year, while Chicago receives 326 hours of full sun.

 It's quite rainy in Chicago.
 Charlotte receives a lot of rain in the summer.
 Charlotte usually gets more rain in July than Chicago.
 Charlotte gets 4.6 inches (116 mm) of rain, while Chicago receives 3.9 inches (100 mm) of rain this time of the year.